deltac13/academic-kickstart/content/authors/Victoria-Tesch/_index.md

 social:
 superuser: false
 user_groups:
-- "Undergrad Students"
+- "Alumni"
 ---

-Victoria is interested in soil health and management.
+Victoria was an undergrad student interested in soil health and management.
+She starts her M.S. program at UF in Fall 2022.